 Purchasing one copy of the script with the intention of disseminating it to any number of people is in violation of Canada’s copyright laws.

-PLEDGE stands for “Production Listing to Enhance Diversity and Gender Equity” and pledgeproject.ca features a searchable database listing plays written by Canadian women with a cast size of six or more performers.
+PLEDGE stands for “Production Listing to Enhance Diversity and Gender Equity” and pledgeproject.ca features a searchable database listing plays written by Canadian women, two-spirit, trans, and non-binary creators with a cast size of six or more performers.
 This criteria is key as plays produced at schools usually need large cast sizes given the number of students involved.

 Playwrights Guild of Canada and the Canadian Play Outlet are pleased to offer sample copies of scripts written by our members.